freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

-- Try using `ALTER TABLE characters DROP CONSTRAIN characters_pkey;`
+- Try using `ALTER TABLE characters DROP CONSTRAINT characters_pkey;`
 - Enter `psql -U freecodecamp mario_database` into the terminal to log in if you aren't already
 - If the tests aren't running automatically, quit psql with `\q` and try logging in again